For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 This leads to my next point about front lighting.
 Full sun, just like a speedlight or studio strobe, can benefit from a little light manipulation.

-Diffusing front light softens the shadows it casts on your subject, making the light much more flattering when direct light is too harsh.
-There are two ways to manipulate light for portraiture:
+Diffusing front light produces soft light and softens the shadows it casts on your subject, making the light much more flattering when direct light is too harsh.

 - Block the light